Building a Goban

 I've found a piece of Framire wood 9cm thick.

-It's a yellow strawcoloured wood, nice pattern (picture) but rather hard to
+It's a yellow strawcoloured wood, nice pattern (picture) but rather hard to work with.

 It's the best I could find for a goban (no kaya available!!).